paulbayer/Inventory_Scripts/README.md

 - **my_org_users.py**
   - The objective of this script is to go through all of your child accounts within an Org and pull out any IAM users you have - to ensure it's only what you expect.

 - **my_ssm_parameters.py**
   - The objective of this script was two fold -
     - One is to just list out your SSM Parameters, so you know how many and which ones you have.
     - The other is to resolve a problem that exists with the AWS Landing Zone tool - which creates Parameter Store entries and doesn't clean them up when needed.
 Since the Parameter Store has a limit of 10,000 entries - some sophisticated, long-time customers could hit this limit and be frustrated by the inability to easily remediate this acknowledged bug.
   - This script can solve that problem by using the "--ALZ" parameter and the "-b" parameter to identify any left-over parameters that should be cleaned up since so many days back (ideally further back than your last successful Pipeline run).
   - As usual - provide the "+delete" parameter to allow the script to programmatically remediate the problem.

 Utility Files
 ----------------
 - **Inventory_Modules.py**
   - This is the "utils" file that is referenced by nearly every other script I've written.
 I didn't know Python well enough when I started to know that I should have named this "utils".
 If I get ambitious, maybe I'll go through and rename it within every script.

 - **vpc_modules.py**
   - This is another "utils" collection, generally specific to the "ALZ_CheckAccount" script as well as the all_my_vpcs(2).py script, because all of the VPC deletion functions are in this library file.
 Props to

-Miscellaneous Files
+Class Files
 ----------------
+- **account_class.py**
+  - This class script enables the entire AWS account to be considered as its own object.
+This handles finding what kind of account it is (Root, Child, Standalone), the Child Accounts attached to it (if it's a Root account) among other attributes.

-- **ReportOnStateMachines.py**
+- **ArgumentsClass.py**
-  - This script is a work-in-progress of trying to come up with a way of reporting on the time it takes for each of the stages within the CodePipeline (ALZ) to run.
+  - This class holds the argparse class I use to standardize te parameters across as many scripts as possible.